 Vector Files Files that contain referenced data in numeric form that can be scaled up to the resolution of the data.
 Vector data includes data such as points, lines, and polygons.
 Raster Files Files that contain picture information (such as an orthophoto) or data sampled at a specific resolution as point sources.
-Raster Data includes data such as pictures or satellite images.
+Raster Data includes data such as pictures or satellite images, as well as sample grids and height or depth data.
 Text Files (or Table Data) Text files can be used to bring in simple geospatial data (such as points) or to merge in adjunct information, and usually contain lists of values (or fields).
 Table data include comma separated values (csv) and tab separated values (tsv).
 Text/Table import supports a variety of character sets, including UTF-8, WindowsLatin1, and others.
 If you are using a non UTF-8 character set, it's best to set that when opening the file.